yuyulai22/yuyulai22.github.io/README.md

 ## 💼 Work experience
 **Data Engineer Co-op @ <a href="https://research.samsung.com/srca" target="_blank">Samsung R&D Institute Canada</a> (_May 2024 - Present_)**
-- Designed and built complex data models in BigQuery to align with complex business requirements under tight deadlines, resulting in the only project accepted for presentation to C-level executives.
+- Designed and built complex data models in BigQuery to align with complex business requirements, resulting in the only project accepted for presentation to C-level executives.
-- Conducted in-depth research and Proof of Concept (POC) on state-of-the-art open-source data validation tools, presenting findings that led to improvements in the data quality of existing pipelines.
+- Conducted comprehensive research and Proof of Concept (POC) on open-source data validation tools, presenting findings that led to improvements in the data quality of existing pipelines.
-- Developed and implemented a robust data pipeline using Airflow for statistical data validation, ensuring the accuracy and integrity of data for downstream analysis and decision-making.
+- Automated data quality checks, reducing errors and ensuring data accuracy for analysis.
+- Enhanced and optimized Spark jobs to efficiently process large datasets, running statistical models and ensuring data quality through validation before production deployment.
 - Documented data workflows, processes, and architecture to facilitate knowledge sharing and compliance.

 **Business Intelligence Data Developer @ <a href="http://www.phsa.ca/" target="_blank">Provincial Health Services Authority</a> (_Apr 2022 - Sept 2023_)**
 - Designed and developed Microsoft BI solutions using SSRS, SSIS and SSAS to analyze the performance of the supply chain of healthcare resources in British Columbia.